danipro1993/DLB.Grpc.Exensions.DependencyInjection/README.md

 ### Installation

-DLB.Grpc.Exensions.DependencyInjection is a extensible library to use grpc in net core 2+. allows you to add in an easy way grpc server with many services.
+DLB.Grpc.Exensions.DependencyInjection is an extensible library to use groups in net core 2+. allows you to add in an easy way groups server with many services.

 ### Usage